brson/stdx/README.md

 gurus](https://github.com/ctjhoa/rust-learning#people) know, but
 they're too often hiding themselves away in their guru-caves).
-[The Rust Standard Library](http://doc.rust-lang.org/std/) is a mighty and precious work of craftsmanship that will continue to serve our great grandparents when they are forging crates on the moon.
+[The Rust Standard Library](http://doc.rust-lang.org/std/) is a mighty and precious work of craftsmanship that will continue to serve our grandparents when they are forging crates on the moon.
 It is not though the comprehensive toolset they'll need to create serious moon softwares, which often require such basic building blocks as, oh